Lyn Barnett: 1960s

 On 31 March 1963, she was booked to appear at the Stars of the Royal Command Show at the Opera House in New Plymouth.
 Other artists on the bill were Howard Morrison and Bill & Boyd.
-Also in 1963 she had "Birthday Party" bw "That's Why I Love Him" released on the Lexian label, the same label her sister Christine had at least four singles released on.45Cat – Christine Barnett – Discography The following year "What If Johnny Says No" bw "Second Hand Rose" was released on RCA Victor.
+Also in 1963 she had "Birthday Party" bw "That's Why I Love Him" released on the Lexian label, the same label her sister Christine had at least four singles released on.
+The following year "What If Johnny Says No" bw "Second Hand Rose" was released on RCA Victor.